9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 A trie is useful when you need to search for matching prefix from many strings.
 No major languages offer this data structure in their std.
 Your own implementation is needed.

+**Note that `TrieNode` itself does not contain the character** although from illustration of the tries above it may look like that.

 ```py
 class TrieNode:
     def __init__(self) -> None: